Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

 }
 ```

-This will make us update the `Player.cs` class.
-The `HandleAiming` function will now looks like:
+This will change the `Player.cs` class.
+The `HandleAiming` function will now look like:

 ```csharp
 internal class Player : Entity